nicklansley/allav/README.md

 ## nicklansley/allav Docker Image
-This projectbuilds an image thaat provides a complete self-contained library of the very best open-source audio and video converters with an "all batteries included" approach so you can do just about anything these libraries will let you!
+This project builds an image that provides a complete self-contained library of the very best open-source audio and video converters with an "all batteries included" approach so you can do just about anything these libraries will let you!
 I'll leave you to research and master all the command-line options available, esepcially for ffmpeg(!).